GitauHarrison/notes/two_factor_authentication/twilio_authy.md

 ```

-The returned status will remain "pending" untill the user taps either "Approve" or "Deny" buttons, at which point it will change to "Approved" or "Denied" respectively.
+The returned status will remain "pending" until the user taps either "Approve" or "Deny" buttons, at which point it will change to "Approved" or "Denied" respectively.
 If the time set out for this request elapses, then the status will change to "expired".